 Sequence changes are not intended to facilitate additional opportunities to participate in the co-operative education’s facilitated interview process.

-Specifically, suppose during term X we are at academic week N. Performing a sequence change at this point would restrict access to WaterlooWorks for the first N academic weeks during your next job search.
+Specifically, suppose during term X we are at academic week N. Performing a sequence change at this point would restrict access to WaterlooWorks for the first N academic weeks during the affected job search.

 Note: students need to inform a math co-op advisor to have the restriction lifted when the time comes.

 If you have a sufficient number of remaining work terms then you could possibly elect to forfeit your upcoming work term (i.e. term X+1) and convert it to a school term.
 This would incur no restrictions on WaterlooWorks access, though you would be down one work term.
 This may or may not be possible depending on your program and your past work history.
 Consult with a Math co-op advisor for further clarification.